 Bride and Groom Trivia.
 Your wedding can quickly become trivia night.
 Turn each table into a team, and have an emcee ask questions related to the bride and groom.

 - Wedding Scavenger Hunt.
 Provide a list of objects and let the games begin!
 Getting your guests involved in a wedding scavenger hunt is a great way to have fun.
 You can have as many teams as you want, or break it down into bride's team and groom's team.

 While fun wedding reception games can make your big day even more special, don’t forget about wedding rings!
 At Rustic and Main, our talented team of ring artisans work hard to craft wooden wedding rings that tell your unique love story.
-Email us at email@example.com to get started designing your ring.
+Message our live chat team to get started designing your ring.